vikreinok/spring-boot-performance/README.md

+###
-A sample app to demonstrate revealing a performance problems with load testing.
+A project to demonstrate performance difference between different types of autowiring concepts

-## Usage
+## How to run

 `mvn spring-boot:run` to start the webapp - see the amazing feature at http://localhost:8080/